k-harshdeep/angular_ssr/README.md

-# angular_ssr

 # AngularSsrDemo

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.2.2.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.2.2 and then updagraded to 18.2.20

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm run serve:ssr` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding